Prairie Blazing Star, Tall Blazing Star, Kansas Gayfeather, Cattail Gayfeather, Button Snakeroot

 Liatris pycnostachya Michx. is the accepted scientific name for the Prairie Blazing Star.
 It was named and described as such by André Michaux in Flora Boreali-Americana in 1803.

-Plants of the World Online by Kew lists 39 species in the Liatris genus (as of 10-21-21 when this page was last updated).
+As of 2-11-22 when this page was last updated, Plants of the World Online by Kew lists 39 species in the Liatris genus.
 It is a member of the plant family Asteraceae with 1,677 genera.
 Those numbers could change as updates are made on POWO.
 The number of genera in the family fluctuates quite often.

 The map on iNaturalist shows where members have made observations.
 Anyone can join and it is a great website to confirm and share your observations.
 The maps on iNaturalist are continually updated as members post new observations.
 Observations that become research-grade have been agreed on by other members.